 At the heart of our caring for our participants is that we truly care about our participants.
 Their inherent value as humans is not based on how well they do in our programmes.
-While their owerall safety and well-being may, contribute to their success in our programme, that is not the only reason their overall safety and well-being may contribute to their success in our programme, that is not the only reason their overall safety and well-being matter.
-Participants have commented that even the distance portion of our programmes.
+While their overall safety and well-being may contribute to their success in our programme, that is not the only reason their overall safety and wellbeing matter.
+Participants have commented that even the distance portion of our programmes is more personal than many inperson programmes.
 Although we have specific ways we attempt to assist, the real key is actually caring.
-The three main areas of caring for our participants is reactive care when we sense a need, and supporting self-care when we sense a need, and supporting self-care.
-Although they are interlinked, we have organised them here based on a main area galon without repeating the same item in each possible place.